philipbolle/saas-factory/SF_COMMAND/00_CORE_PRINCIPLES.md

 ### II.A.
 MVP Definition for the Flagship Product
 **Principle:** The "Minimum Viable Product" for the flagship is not a feature-incomplete version, but a feature-perfected one.
 It must deliver a flawless, concierge-level experience for a single, well-defined workflow.
 The "Rolls Royce" standard applies to the quality of the core functionality, not the breadth of its features.

+### II.B.
+The SaaS Ecosystem
+**Principle:** The SaaS Factory is the industrial core of a larger, fully autonomous SaaS Ecosystem.
+The Factory will be used to build a suite of specialized, interoperable SaaS products (e.g., "SaaS Marketer," "SaaS Seller," "SaaS Support").
+**Strategy:** Each product within the ecosystem will first be battle-tested internally, running the operations of the Factory itself, before being offered to users.
+This creates a self-reinforcing validation loop and multiple, independent revenue streams, turning the entire operation into a self-sustaining empire.

 ## III.
 Technical Doctrine: The Agentic Stack

 * **Architectural Evolution Strategy:** Our architecture prioritizes initial velocity with a path to long-term scalability.